 Abstract:

-Major problem these days is the loss of revenue for companies due to employees switching from one particular organization to another because of unsatisfaction with their jobs or pay packages.
+Major problem these days is the loss of revenue for companies due to employees switching from one particular organization to another due to unsatisfaction with their jobs or pay packages.
 This issue is known as churn which is creating a big gap of finances in business sector and ultimately affects the economy of a country because business sector forms a major part of economy these days.
-People leave their job due to many reasons, maybe they are suffering from pressure because they work for long periods of time every day or they are not satisfied with the salary or they feel that they cannot get promotion.
+People leave their jobs due to many reasons, maybe they are suffering from pressure because they work for long periods of time every day or they are not satisfied with the salary or they feel that they cannot get promotion.
 Our project aims at finding out who will leave the company in near future based on their satisfaction level, last evaluation score, whether get promotion in the past 5 years and so on.

 Project description: